Donate to Dancer

 About the Event

 Dancing with the Hendricks County Stars is one of the county's premier events and often sells out!
-Held at the Hendricks County Fairgrounds and Conference Center, this year's theme is Black and White Gala, themed attire is encouraged but not required!
+Held at the Hendricks County Fairgrounds and Conference Center, this year we celebrate Hendricks County's bicentennial.

 We look forward to seeing our regulars and welcoming new guests!